The 92nd Street Ferryhouse (1920-1936)

 New York Times’ coverage of the repair of the Ferryhouse

 LaGuardia’s first solution was to offer Moses a shortening of the 60-day waiting period.
 Moses refused to call off the work.
-LaGuardia was familiar with Moses’ tactics.
-Nevertheless, the mayor lost his shit.
 LaGuardia ordered a squad of policemen to the Ferryhouse.
-Even after they arrived, contractors continued to demolish the building.
-Moses had amassed so much power as head of the Bridge Authority, the prospect of disloyalty was more threatening than the police about to enter the job site.
-LaGuardia realized the contractors wouldn’t quit, and ordered the policemen to seize the Ferry House.
+After their arrival, contractors continued to demolish the building.
+Moses had amassed so much power as head of the Bridge Authority, the prospect of disloyalty to him was more threatening than the police about to enter the job site.
+LaGuardia eventually realized the contractors wouldn’t quit, and ordered the policemen to seize the Ferry House.
 Contractors were dragged out of the building with tools in their hands.

-A new fleet of workers labored through the night to repair the building.
+A fleet of city workers spent the night to repair the building.
 By the morning, the Rockaway resumed service.
 But the victory was short-lived: just 14 days later, as the story slipped from headlines, LaGuardia quietly handed over the land to Moses.
 An accordion soundtracked the Rockaway’s final crossing, with commuters singing the song “Where Do We Go From Here?”.
-As the boat sailed away to be laid up, it sounded out three farewell whistles, hardly audible from the shore.
-Moses’ barges had returned, pummeling the dock once again.
+As the boat sailed away to be laid up, it sounded out three farewell whistles.
+Moses’s crew had already returned, destroying the dock once again.